ssvassiliev/md-theory-presentation/_episodes/07-thermostats.md

 Heat flows between the simulation system and the heat bath with the rate defined by a time constant $$\tau_T$$

 ### 3. Stochastic methods
-- Randomization impair correlated motions and thus slow down the kinetics of the system.
+Randomly assign a subset of atoms new velocities based on Maxwell-Boltzmann distributions for the target temperature.
+Randomization interferes with correlated motion and thus slows down the system's kinetics.

 #### Andersen thermostat
 - Assign a subset of atoms new velocities that are randomly selected from the Maxwell-Boltzmann distribution for the target temperature.